Mercer County family in Super Bowl ad showcasing family farms

-Mercer County farmer Chad Bell, his wife Brittany, and their two children Amelia and Charlie will make prime time on Super Bowl Sunday.
+Mercer County farmer Chad Bell; his wife, Brittany; and their children Amelia and Charlie will make prime time on Super Bowl Sunday.

 They are part of a series of commercials meant to bring awareness to Illinois’ family-owned farms.
 The first commercial will hit the airwaves during the first half of Sunday’s Super Bowl.